blue-luke/typescript/README.txt

 We can assign a variable the value of a function call.
 The return type of the function call will be inferred to the be the type of the variable

-We can specify the type of the return value using function( paramter : TYPE ): TYPE
+We can specify the type of the return value using function( parameter : TYPE ): TYPE

 In the above, the second TYPE is the TYPE of the return value